 Sending out coupons or notifications about sales is a great way to take advantage of impulse buying.
 As long as you’re completely transparent and send out helpful information, it’s a great way to increase revenue.
 Problems only arise when you try to dupe people into signing up for things.
 This makes you seem shady and should be avoided at all costs.

 Clean your email lists regularly.
 If you have unengaged people who never open your emails, purge them from your list.
 It may seem counterintuitive, but you only want to stay connected with people who want to hear from you.
 This helps you avoid seeming like a spammer when you’re trying to add value and nurture relationships.

 As long as you’re approaching it strategically, there’s a lot of value to be had from email marketing.
 Don’t write this strand off; keep your email lists up-to-date and take every advantage of sales to generate leads and conversions.
 If you’re not sure where to start, enlisting the services of a specialist agency could be worth it.

 5. Not Turning Visitors Into Subscribers

-Similar to email marketing, allowing customers and potential customers to subscribe to push notifications when visiting your website can help your bottom line.
+Like email marketing, allowing customers and potential customers to subscribe to push notifications when visiting your website can help your bottom line.
 Subscribers is a service you can sign up for for free that works with any type of website.

-Subscribers provides you with all the analytics to see who’s engaged and who’s not.
+Subscribers provide you with all the analytics to see who’s engaged and who’s not.
 Just like email, you can set up a drip sequence for your push notifications.
 If you send out messages consistently, you can generate more traffic to your website for free.